Title IX Frequently Asked Questions

 Anonymous Resources: EthicsPoint

 You will be contacted by the Dean of Students who will walk you through the process and resources available to you.
 You will have 5 business days from the time you are notified to be interviewed in response to the Complainant.
-If you do not provide a response, the complaint is validated and the college will move forward with the rest of the investigation, so it’s in your best interest to be interviewed by the investigator.
+If you do not provide a response, the complaint is validated and the college will move forward with the rest of the investigation.
+While you are not required to participate, you are encouraged to do so.

 Like the Complainant, you will be notified and kept up-to-date with where the process is going, the charges will be explained to you, you will name witnesses and submit evidence, you will review and respond to the Draft Investigative Report, you will meet with the adjudicator, and you have the right to appeal an outcome under the published grounds.